circleci/circleci-docs/jekyll/_cci2/build.md

 <a href="{{ site.baseurl }}/2.0/executor-types/">Choosing an Executor Type</a> | Comparison of the `docker`, `machine` and `macos` executor types, trade-offs and examples of usage.
 {: class="table table-striped"}

+## How to Build, Test, and Deploy Video Tutorial

+Watch the following video webinar for an overview of Docker, iOS, and Android builds.

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=JYVLeguIbe0" frameborder="0" allowfullscreen></iframe>

 ## Docker

 Document | Description